 Often, designers are hindered by a non-optimal pinout that causes further delays when trying to meet timing and signal integrity requirements.
-By considering the data flow from PCB to FPGA die, you can achieve optimal pinout configurations quickly, thus reducing internal and external trace lengths as well as routing congestion.
+By considering the data flow from the PCB to the FPGA/ACAP die, you can achieve optimal pinout configurations quickly, thus reducing internal and external trace lengths as well as routing congestion.
 This chapter provides an overview of the I/O and clock planning process using the graphical user interface (GUI) known as the Vivado® Integrated Design Environment (IDE).